-- Thirty-five percent of the LLCC student body is over the age of 25.
+- Thirty-three percent of the LLCC student body is over the age of 25.

 - The average age of LLCC students is 25; the median age is 20.